There are many lessons to learn from traveling since it can be a great adventure.

-Things will go wrong, flights will be delayed, you may not be able to stay where you want to stay, the weather may be bad.
+Things will go wrong; flights will be delayed, you may not be able to stay where you want to stay, and the weather may be bad.

-There are dozens of things that can go wrong on trips, so it is best just learn to go with the flow.
+There are dozens of things that can go wrong on trips, so it is best to learn to go with the flow.